What Does a Lifting Belt Do? Advantages& Usage Explained

 -

-Perform heavy compound exercises such as deadlifts, squats, and overhead presses.
+Performing heavy compound exercises such as deadlifts, squats, and overhead presses.

 -

-You should be weightlifting at 80% or more of your one-rep maximum.
+Lifting at 80% or more of your one-rep maximum.

-When Not to Wear a Lifting Belt:
+When to Skip a Lifting Belt:

-Correct Use of a Lifting Belt
+Correct Use of a Lifting Belt:

 1. Should choose the appropriate belt.